 - You are choosing to overwrite an existing company file.
 Are you sure?

-If you click Yes in response to these messages, your restored file will overwrite your existing file.
-Instead, enter a temporary file name with a .qbw extension in the Filename field.
-When you are certain the restored file is working properly and contains the correct data, you can rename the restored file to the original file name, which will safely overwrite the original .qbw file.
+Note that if you select Yes, your restored file will overwrite the existing file.
+To avoid overwriting it, enter a temporary file name with a .qbw extension in the file name field.
+When you are certain the restored file is working properly and contains the correct data, you can rename the restored file to the original file name which will safely overwrite the original .qbw file.

-Click Send only if the Items to Send field contains 0 Paychecks for $0.00.
+Only select Send if the Items to Send field contains 0 Paychecks for $0.00.
 If there are transactions listed, you may send duplicate transactions to the payroll service.
 Contact payroll support to check what items have already been sent.

 - Select the (...) button next to the Backup filename field.

-- Choose the backup company file (the filenames end with .QBB).
+- Choose the backup company file, then select Open.

 - Select the (...) button next to the Restored filename field.